leifj/wallet-refarch/draft-johansson-wallet-refarch.md

 # A Note on History

 The origins of the notion of digital identity goes back to the mid 1990s.
-Historically, Internet protocols were never designed with the concept of digital identity in mind.
-Internet protocols were designed to deal with authentication and (sometimes) authorization, i.e. the question of what entity is accessing the protocol and what they are allowed to do.

-Some protocols (eg kerberos or X.509) had a notion of subject _identifiers_ (eg principal names for kerberos) which typically uniquely identify a single subject in the context of the protocol flows.
-Identifier systems in Internet protocols were also never designed to be unified - each security protocol typically designed a separate structure of identifiers.
+Historically, Internet protocols were designed to deal with authentication and (sometimes) authorization, i.e. the question of what entity is accessing the protocol and what they are allowed to do.
+Digital identity can be thought of as a generalization of the concept of a user identifier in a protocol.
+Today we typically use the term data subject (abbreviated as 'subject' when there is no risk of confusion) to denote the actor whoese data is beeing acted upon by the protocol.
+Most internet protocols represent the data subject as a "user" identified by a single unique identifier.
+Identifier in use by Internet protocols were typically never designed to be unified - each security protocol typically designed a separate structure of identifiers.

 Identifier schemes such as kerberos principal names or X.509 distinguished names are often assumed to be unique across multiple protocol endpoints.
 This introduces linkability across multiple protocol endpoints.
 Historically this was never seen as an issue.

 When web applications were build that required some form of user authentication the notion of externalized or _federated_ user authentication was established as a way to offload the work involved in user management from each web application to some form of centralized service.
-Early on this was sometimes called "single sign on" - a term used to describe the (desirable) property of authentication flows that users can login in (sign on) once and have the "logged in" state recognized across multiple applications.
+This is sometimes called "single sign on" - a term used to describe the (sometimes, but not alwasy desirable) property of authentication flows that a user can login in (sign on) once and have the "logged in" state recognized across multiple applications.
+State replication across multiple web application carries with it a separate set of concerns which is not discussed here.

 In the late 1990s multiple protocols for "web single sign-on" were developed.
-Soon the need to connect such "SSO-systems" across multiple administrative and technical realms was recognized.
-This led to the development of standard federation protocols such as the Security Assertion Markup Language {{SAML}} and Open ID Connect {{OPENIDC}}.
+Soon the need to connect multiple "SSO-systems" across different administrative and technical realms was recognized.
+Bridging administrative realms is often called "federating" those realms and the term "federated identity" owes its origin to this practice.
+The development of standard protocols for federating identity such as the Security Assertion Markup Language {{SAML}} and Open ID Connect {{OPENIDC}} were initially created in the early to mid 2000s.
+These protocols are widely deployed today.

 The notion of digital identity evolved as a generalization of the "single sign-on" concept because modern federation protocols (OIDC, SAML etc) are able to transport not only shared state about the sign-in status of a user (eg in the form of a login-cookie) but can also be used to share information about the subject (user) accessing the service.
-In some cases these protocols made it possible to fully externalize identity management from the application into an "identity provider"; a centralized service responsible for maintaining information about users and _releasing_ such information in the form of _attributes_ to trusted services (aka relying parties).
+In some cases identity federation protocols made it possible to fully externalize identity management from the application into an "identity provider"; a centralized service responsible for maintaining information about users and _releasing_ such information in the form of _attributes_ to trusted services (aka relying parties).

-Federated identity is therefore defined as an architecture for digital identity where information about data subjects is maintained by identity providers and shared with relying parties (sometimes called service providers) as needed to allow subjects to be authenticated and associated with appropriate authorization at the relying party.
+Federated identity can be thought of as an architecture for digital identity where information about data subjects is maintained by identity providers and shared with relying parties (sometimes called service providers) as needed to allow subjects to be authenticated and associated with appropriate authorization at the relying party.

 Here is an illustration of how most federation protocols work.
 In this example the Subject is requesting some resource at the RP that requires authentication.
 The RP issues an authentication requests which is sent to the IdP.
 The IdP prompts the user to present login credentials (username/password or some other authentication token) and after successfully verifying that the Subject matches the login credentials in the IdPs database the IdP returns an authentication response to the RP.

-In this example we are not considering the precise way in which protocol messages are transported between IdP and RP, nor do we consider how the Subject is represented in the interaction between the IdP and RP (eg if a user-agent is involved).
+A brief illustration of the typical federation flow is useful.
+For the purpose of this illustration we are not considering the precise way in which protocol messages are transported between IdP and RP, nor do we consider how the Subject is represented in the interaction between the IdP and RP (eg if a user-agent is involved).

 ~~~~ plantuml
 Subject -> RP: Initiate authentication flow